This lake is located north of Highway 36 between Edgerton Street and Arcade Street.

 There is a fishing pier and additional public shoreline at the public beach located at the southwest corner of the lake off Edgerton Street.

-- Stock 228 hybrid muskie fingerlings (2.5 fish per littoral acre) in odd numbered years.
+- Stock 234 hybrid Muskie fingerlings (Tiger Muskie) in odd numbered years.

-- Encourage commercial fishing of carp by commercial fishing license holders.
+- Encourage commercial fishing of Common Carp by commercial fishing license holders.

 This lake contains Eurasian watermilfoil.
 Remove any visible plants from your boat, trailer, or other boating equipment before leaving the lake.